dylanhogg/dylanhogg.github.io/_posts/2017-12-01-topic-modelling-part-1-overview.markdown

 </p>

 <!-- ---------------------------------------------------------------------- -->
-<h3 class="section-subheading">Probabilistic Latent Semantic Analysis (PLSA)</h3>
+<h3 class="section-subheading">Method 2: Probabilistic Latent Semantic Analysis (PLSA)</h3>

-<p>Probabilistic Latent Semantic Analysis a probabilistic version of LSA and was developed in 1999 by Hoffman.
+<p>Probabilistic Latent Semantic Analysis is a probabilistic version of LSA and was developed in 1999 by Hoffman.
 While PLSA and LSA attempt to solve a similar problem regarding topic modelling of a corpus, their approaches are very different.
-PLSA is a probabilistic generative model compared to LSA which is a deterministic model that uses linear algebra.</p>
+PLSA is a probabilistic generative model compared to LSA which is a deterministic model that uses linear algebra.
+Like LSA, PLSA works with a term-document matrix constructed from the collection of documents.</p>

 <p>A probabilistic generative model describes a process of how data came to be via a sequence of probabilistic steps - in our case this is the story of how our documents may have been written or generated.
 Then, given this model or story, statistical inference is used to infer hidden/unobserved variables - which in this case happen to represent different topics.</p>